 The new resin coating was sanded smooth with wet & dry paper mounted on a block to ensure a flat surface finish.
 After painting with cellulose car spray paints (Ford Olympic Blue & Silver Fox) I could begin the long task of redrawing the hundreds of panel lines in black biro.

-spent on carefully trying to clean the Perspex kit-bashed
+now spent on carefully trying to clean the Perspex

-boxes.
-The one from the rear body was the worst with most
+kit-bashed boxes.
+The one from the rear body was the

-of the kit parts either having dissolved or being so
+worst with most of the kit parts either having dissolved

 The model also featured a number of EMA parts that had withstood the chemical attack.
 However many of these had either been broken or they had taken the easy option of falling off over the preceding years.
 Replacements were ordered from the EMA Catalogue.